Zzc456/fancontrolm5stack/README.md

 The bad thing is that smart trainer fans on the market are often expensive, typically costing around $300.
 This project aims to provide an affordable alternative by transforming a standard low-cost fan into a smart trainer fan using a few simple add-ons and easy-to-follow steps.
 The goal is to make indoor training more comfortable and accessible for everyone without breaking the bank.

 Note: To make the DIY process simple and accessible, we chose M5Stack as our starting point.
-It comes with an integrated ESP32 MCU, WiFi interface, battery, and offers easy expansion options for adding an infrared receiver and emitter board.
+It comes with an integrated ESP32 MCU, WiFi interface, battery, rich libs and offers easy expansion options for adding an infrared receiver and emitter board.